 The GIS certificate program, designed to be completed in one year, is ideal for students who wish to focus their skills and professionals in environmental resource management, urban and regional planning, local government, facilities management, and other areas.
 The certificate indicates that you have an understanding of general GIS theory; knowledge and practical exposure to the hardware and software used in GIS; and the ability to plan and construct spatial databases, perform GIS analyses, and represent data in maps and tables.

 This program has been specifically designed to provide students majoring in fields other than journalism with production skills in print, broadcast, photography, and web platforms.
 Students seeking admission to this program should first complete JRN-130, Writing for the Media (this requirement can be waived by permission of the program advisor).The certificate requires that students complete four of the following five courses: Print Journalism; Broadcast Journalism; Digital Journalism; Multimedia Journalism; and Photojournalism.
-View the complete packet for more information.
+For more information, contact Julio Del Sesto at 603-358-2925 or email@example.com.
+View the complete packet.

 Legal paraprofessionals fill a vital role as members of a legal team.
 Career opportunities for legal paraprofessionals are on the rise.
 Aside from placement in law firms opportunities also exist in the legal departments of major companies, banks, real estate offices, insurance firms, and government agencies.

 This online non-credit program is designed for adults of all types of backgrounds who are interested in pursuing a career in the legal field.
-The class allows you to study at your own pace through Gatlin Education.
+The class allows you to study at your own pace through Ed2Go.
 For more information, contact the Continuing Education Office at 603-358-2290.